Loading IndicatorLoading Indicator

 Summary

-• Pakistan said it had urged the US and Iran to extend the temporary ceasefire and continue diplomatic talks.
+• Pakistan said it asked the US and Iran to extend the temporary ceasefire and continue diplomatic talks.

-• Markets said whether the ceasefire is extended and whether talks can continue are key variables in easing tensions in the Middle East.
+• Markets are watching whether the ceasefire is extended and whether talks continue as key variables for easing Middle East tensions and ensuring energy market stability.

 Forecast Trend Report by Period